wendychong/MatrixCalc/README.md

 The interface of the matrix was made by using the QT library which cna limit the number of errors the user will face.

-To see the calculator go to bin and then click on the Matrix Calculator application
+To see/run the calculator go to bin and then click on the Matrix Calculator application